korobi/Web/README.md

 Staging
 -------

 A development instance is available at https://dev.korobi.io/.
-Authentication is required.
+Authentication is required via a header.

 Useful commands
 ---------------